 If you’re in Los Angeles, Orange County, or San Diego on Christmas Day (December 25), you might be looking for something to do or someplace to go.
 As you might expect, most places will be closed for the holiday.
 But you do have many really fun choices for things to do in SoCal cities.
 Here are the top picks.
 Please make sure you check with the venues for any last minute updates.

-SoCal Things to do on Christmas Day
+8 Things to do in SoCal on Christmas Day 2015

-Tour the Tourist Attractions.
+- Tour the Tourist Attractions.
 SoCal has more amazing theme parks and attractions in fewer square miles that just about anywhere else.
 Want to know who’s gates are open on December 25 (most with deals available)?

-Be very amused.
-The Pacific Amusement Park, at Santa Monica Pier, is open all day on December 25, with free admission.
+- Be very amused.
+Pacific Park at Santa Monica Pier, is open all day on December 25, with free admission.
 Weather permitting, all rides, games and food booths will be open, but you can call 310-260-8744 to confirm.
 On Christmas afternoon, you can hop on over to the weird and wacky Bunny Museum in Pasadena (1933 Jefferson Drive), for a look at ridiculous rabbit related objects.
 The museum is open for visits 365 days a year by appointment, so be sure to call first.

-Make reservations.
-You’ll find at least 288 restaurants serving dinner on December 25 in the Los Angeles/Orange County cities and 69 restaurants open on Christmas Day in San Diego, according to OpenTable.com, where you can even make reservations online in advance.
-If you’re into unholiday traditions, like dining on Chinese food, check out the list of Los Angeles Chinese restaurants on Freewebs.com.
+- Make dinner reservations.
+You’ll find dozens of restaurants serving special holiday dinners on December 25 in the Los Angeles/Orange County area, according to Open Table.
+If you’re into unholiday traditions, check out the Chinese restaurants.